mindsphere/mindsphere-node-sdk-examples/README.md

 ###### Note
 > App Credentials and Application Credentials refers to same concept.
 These terms might be used interchangeably in the document.

+###### Note
+> From now, Tenant Credential support is removed from Node SDKs.
+Older versions with tenant credential support are still available on [Siemens Industry Online Support (SIOS) Portal](https://support.industry.siemens.com/cs/document/109757603/mindsphere-sdk-for-java-and-node-js?dti=0&lc=en-US).
+This application uses latest library for mindsphere-core library with version 1.0.5.
+Using older version of mindsphere-core library might lead to breaking behaviour of application.
+Hence we strongly recommend you to use latest version for smooth experience.

 ##### env:
   HOST_ENVIRONMENT: eu1
 If not specified, HOST_ENVIRONMENT defaults to eu1 in region Europe 1 SDK and to cn1 in region China 1 SDK.